 At Champlain Beach on Keuka Lake, we'll eat the sandwiches we made this morning plus fruit, chips, cookies, lemonade, and iced tea.

-We’ll ride over to Seneca Lake for a field trip to Watkins Glen State Park, named one of the top three state parks in the country.
+Back on our motorcoach, we’ll ride over to Seneca Lake for a field trip to Watkins Glen State Park, named one of the top three state parks in the country.
 We’ll hike down the famous Watkins Glen Gorge with its waterfalls and deep caverns.
 Many years ago, the Civilian Conservation Corps (CCC) built stone pathways through the shale.
 The full walk down consists of 832 stone steps — about a mile and a half — that usually takes approximately 90 minutes.
-You will witness the power of water and how erosion has shaped the gorge over thousands of years.
-Those who wish to skip the hike can stay on the bus and meet the group at the bottom of the gorge.
-From there, you can hike up the gorge as far as you like or visit the gift shop.
-On our way back to Watson Homestead, we’ll stop off at the Winner’s Circle Ice Cream Stand—grandparents’ treat!
+(There are two alternatives involving many fewer steps.)
+As we go, we’ll take pictures of the effects of erosion over thousands of years.
+We’ll return to Watson Homestead with time for a swim.

 Dining Room buffet.